Avatrade is a leader in international CFD trading,

 Ford is the second largest U.S. automaker, behind General Motors.
 It is also the fifth largest global automaker behind Toyota (Japan), Volkswagen (Germany), Hyundai-Kia (South Korea), and General Motors (U.S.) based on 2015 production numbers.
 Ford has been a publicly traded company since 1956, but the Ford family has maintained control over the company through their 40% voting rights conveyed by the special class B shares they own.

-The IPO price for Levi’s stocks was $17 a share.
+The IPO price for Levi’s shares was $17 a share.
 It did well in the first month of trading, hitting a high of $24.19 and closing out the month at $22.19 a share.
 Things haven’t been so great since then, however.

 Bank of America is the second largest U.S. bank, behind JPMorgan Chase.
 It serves over 10% of all the U.S. bank deposits and competes directly in the consumer banking space with JPMorgan Chase, Wells Fargo, Citigroup, and others.

 Nvidia held its initial public offering (IPO) on the 29th of January 1999, listing on the NASDAQ exchange where it trades under the ticker symbol NVDA.
 It falls under the Technology sector, in the Semiconductors industry.
-As a major player in the technology space, NVDA has always been a closely watched stock for both long term and short-term investors and traders.
+As a major player in the technology space, NVDA has always been a closely watched share for both long term and short-term investors and traders.

 Alibaba is a multi-national conglomerate, best known for its ecommerce businesses.
 Formed in 1999 in Hangzhou, China, it has grown to be the largest retailer and ecommerce platform in the world.
 It is also the world’s largest artificial intelligence and internet companies, one of the biggest venture capital firms, and one of the biggest investment corporations in the world.